Academic Quality Assurance | Study Abroad – UK

 Developing good academic habits early can significantly improve long-term success.

-The university provides a formal process for students who believe there has been an issue affecting their academic outcome.
+The university has a formal process for students who believe an issue has affected their academic results.
+Under Exeter's academic regulations, students may submit an appeal when specific conditions are met.

 Examples may include: